8 Tips For Saving a Failing Relationship

 2. Look Inward First

 When understanding the issues, it may be easy and tempting to look at all the ways your partner is part of the problem.
 They are part of the problem, but it still takes two to tango.
 You can only control yourself, so it’s helpful to look at yourself first.
 Talk to your partner and spend time reflecting on the ways you could be better and help your relationship.
-This is easier said then done, and it can be maddening to hear your partner listing off your flaws while ignoring their own.
+This is easier said than done, and it can be maddening to hear your partner listing off your flaws while ignoring their own.
 But if this is done with an open mind, it can actually help you see things from their perspective without letting the unproductive “blame game” get in the way.

 3. Gain Perspective